KaSing

-Raymond Tsang (曾家星 (Céng Jiāxīng)), better known as Kasing, is a British professional League of Legends player who is the support for Bulldog Esports in the Northern League of Legends Championship.
+Raymond Ka-sing Tsang (曾家星 (Zang1 Gaa1 Sing1)), known mononymously as Kasing, is a British professional League of Legends player who is the support for Bulldog Esports in the Northern League of Legends Championship.

 Career

 Kasing joined H2k-Gaming ahead of the 2015 Spring EU LCS.
-Tsang joined TSM of the League of Legends Championship Series North America as the support and debuted with TSM at Intel Extreme Masters Season X – San Jose.
+KaSing joined TSM of the League of Legends Championship Series North America as the support and debuted with TSM at Intel Extreme Masters Season X – San Jose.
 He left after disappointing results from IEM San Jose and was replaced by former Fnatic player Bora "YellowStar" Kim.
 Soon afterwards, Kasing was picked up by Team Vitality upon the organization's buying of Gambit Gaming's EU LCS spot.